jaARke/discord-lambda-py/README.md

 # Discord Lambda Py
 A template for Discord bot creation using AWS Lambda and API Gateway.
-This project attempts to adapt the [discord.py](https://github.com/Rapptz/discord.py) library to work in a serverless environment.
-Development is ongoing, and the template curently only supports slash command interactions.
+This project attempts to offer similar functionality as the [`slash-create`](https://github.com/Snazzah/slash-create) JavaScript library but in a serverless, Python environment.

 An example project leveraging this template can be found [here](https://github.com/UF-ACE/stock-prediction).